momar210/microfluidics-inertial-lift/README.md

 ### General Strategy for Inertial Microfluidic Simulation
 Inertial microfluidic devices often have several repeated segments to modify fluid flow and particle positions within a channel.
 Meshing and simulating the entire device would be computationally expensive and applying periodic boundary conditions assumes the device is infinitely long.

-To simulate particle flow in an inertial microfluidic device with a finite number of repeated segments, we first release particles at the inlet from an initial injection DPM definition.
-Particles are then sampled at the outlet plane and re-injected in subsequent segments.
+To simulate particle flow in an inertial microfluidic device with a finite number of repeated segments, we first release particles at the inlet from an initial DPM (Discrete Phase Model) injection definition.
+Particles are then sampled at the outlet plane and repeatededly reinjected in subsequent segments.

 ### Currently running with:
-- Windows 10 Enterprise (OS Build 19041.1415)
+- Windows 10 Enterprise (64 bit, OS Build 19041.1415)
 - ANSYS Academic Student 2021 R2
 - Microsoft Visual Studio 2017